NeuralNetworkVerification/Marabou/ArtifactReadme.txt

 verified, and the property in question.
 The main fields of an InputQuery are:

   (a) Variables:
-      A neural network is encoded by representing each neuron with one or more variables, and then trying to find a satisfying assignment for these variables.
+      A neural network is encoded by representing each neuron by one or more variables, and then trying to find a satisfying assignment for these variables.
 A satisfying assignment then corresponds a legal evaluation of the original network.
 Additional constraints on these variables express